|Nutritional Guidelines (per serving)|

-Mexican or Tex-Mex Cornbread is one of my favorite non-traditional cornbreads.
-It pairs well with barbecue or grilled items such as ribs, chicken, or even grilled fish.
-It's also an excellent side dish with chili.
-Serve it with your entree and a crisp side salad or cooked greens.
+Mexican or Tex-Mex cornbread is always a hit.
+It is probably one of the most popular non-traditional, if not the most popular.
+The tasty cornbread pairs well with barbecue or grilled items such as ribs, chicken, or even grilled fish.
+It's also an excellent side dish with chili and bean dishes.
+Serve Mexican cornbread with your entree and a crisp side salad or cooked greens.

 This version is made super moist with cream-style corn and sour cream.
 The cheddar cheese adds flavor and more moisture to the cornbread.
 Pepper jack cheese or a Mexican blend of cheeses would be fabulous as well.